julianxhokaxhiu/pushy/README.md

 ##Version History

+0.9.4
+- Fix the flicketing on first page load (aka please show the menu only when needed)

 0.9.3
 - Refactored a little the code to make it more clean and manageable
 - Prevent the click behavior for the Menu button